TengMCing/PhD/Thesis/04-chap4.html.md

 # Software for Automated Residual Plot Assessment: autovi and autovi.web {#sec-third-paper}

 Regression software is widely available today, but tools for effective diagnostics are still lagging.
 Perhaps, one of the reasons is that it is hard.
 Conventional tests, that would make the task easy, are often too sensitive, which would result in adequate models being abandoned if the analyst strictly adhered to the test decision.
 The recommended advice is to have the analyst assess the strength of patterns in residual plots.
 This requires human effort and also suffers from the potential for inconsistent decisions from different analysts.
 Using a lineup protocol can help to alleviate inconsistency, but requires even more human effort.
 This is the type of task where a robot might be employed to do the disagreeable work that currently requires a human.
-Here we describe a new R package that includes a computer vision model for automated assessment of residual plots, and an accompanying shiny app for ease of use.
+Here we describe a new R package that includes a computer vision model for automated assessment of residual plots, and an accompanying Shiny app for ease of use.
 For a user-provided sample of residuals, it predicts a measure of visual signal strength (VSS) and provides a suite of supporting information to assist the analyst diagnose their model fit.

 ## Introduction {#sec-autovi-introduction}